There are two fundamental differences:

 Note: the “Country Contribution as % of Per Capita World Average“ is a broad estimate of historical global warming responsibility by country, taking into account comparative population figures.
 It is based on population levels in 2022 and is therefore inaccurate to the degree that relative population levels have changed over time.
 Also, it does not account for emissions embedded in international trade.
 Nonetheless, it can give a rough estimate of which countries bear the most and least responsibilities to date.

-IPCC (2023) Summary for Policymakers.
+IPCC (2023).
+Summary for Policymakers.
 In: Climate Change 2023: Synthesis Report.
-Contribution of Working Groups I, II and III to the Sixth Assessment Report of the Intergovernmental Panel on Climate Change (Core Writing Team, H. Lee and J. Romero (eds.)
-IPCC, Geneva, Switzerland. [“Vulnerable communities who have historically contributed the least to current climate change are disproportionately affected.” at p.
+Contribution of Working Groups I, II and III to the Sixth Assessment Report of the Intergovernmental Panel on Climate Change, IPCC, Geneva, Switzerland. [“Vulnerable communities who have historically contributed the least to current climate change are disproportionately affected.” at p.
 5]